 Gitaroo Man is a rhythm beat matching videogame which is played through the standard use of a PlayStation 2 controller and is developed by Japanese company iNiS.
 Players will be tasked to attack enemies and defend themselves using the power of the music and the legendary guitar, the Gitaroo.

-The story tells a tale of the underdog as the player will join U-1, a young boy who is seen as a loser and geeky and shunned from popular society.
-However, his life is turned upside down as his talking dog, Puma, tells him he is from the Gitaroo bloodline, gifted with the ability to wield the Legendary Gitaroo, a guitar that is capable of playing and defeating evil with the power of music as well as transforming U-1 to the legendary Gitaroo Man.
+The story tells a tale of the underdog as the player will join U-1, a young boy who is seen as a loser and geeky and dismissed from popular society.
+However his life is turned upside down as his talking dog Puma suddenly reveals the news that he is from the Gitaroo bloodline, which gives him the gift to wield the Legendary Gitaroo, a guitar that is capable of playing and defeating evil with the power of music.
 He is tasked by Puma and the residents of Planet Gitaroo to save the planet by uplifting it from the evil Gravillian Empire.

 The game combines the more traditional beatmatching style of rhythm play with a trail following mechanic.
+As U-1, players are tasked to do battle against opponents with a sort of fighting game mechanic, as both the player and the enemy have life bars which replenish and diminish depending on the players ability.
 There are five different stages of gameplay during each stage, which will change the mechanic in play.
 These are -

 Charge: During charge the player follows a trail coming towards the center of the screen with the analog stick and moves the analog stick accordingly.
 The player will also be tasked to beatmatch with the circle button as the trail moves with button prompts.
 As they match the beat successfully, U-1 will effectively charge his health bar.
 This mode is often seen at the start of the stage.

 Attack: Similar to Charge mode but instead of gaining life U-1 will be attacking your enemy, so every beat matched will inflict damage on your opponent.
 If a note is missed, U-1 will lose life.